 The living cost in UK increases slightly as you move to the South of UK.
 Similarly, the costs in the North of the UK are comparatively less.
 Simply put, the further up North you go, the cheaper the cost of living is.

-The table below shows the average of living per household in terms of annual spend in GBP.
+The table below shows the average of living cost per household in terms of annual spend in GBP.

 |S.No.||Region||Average annual cost of living (in GBP)|